scuzzydude/asimov/asimov.md

 The Foundation can act as a trusted third party in recovery of stolen artwork, when an agreement is reached with both the original owners and the insurers.

-For example, a **Scoot in Absentia** (SIA) could be created for a stolen work of art.
-Through anonymous messaging in the protocol and anonymous transfers of asimov, a "reward" of asimov could be paid for recovery of the artwork.
+For example, a Scoot in Absentia (SIA) could be created for a stolen work of art.
+Through anonymous transfers of asimov, a "reward" of asimov could be paid for recovery of the artwork.
 The scootage can also drive crowdsourced based investigation.

 On the surface, this seems hypocritical, but The Foundation and its pledges should never pay for recovery of stolen scooted works of art (or any scooted property).
 The reason is simple -- scooted artwork belongs to humanity at large, so theft is a crime against humanity.
 Un-scooted art is private property -- and thus a common crime, no matter the appraised value.
 The security requirements of scooted artwork should be appropriate for their valuation or potential.
-Theft of scooted works will occur, but The Foundation's team will be charged with recovery and assisting with prosecution.
+Theft of scooted works will occur, but The Foundation's security team will be charged with recovery and assisting with prosecution.
 As the market of scoot grows, this will reduce the valuation of artwork on both the legitimate and illegitimate private property markets.
 People convicted of trafficking in stolen artwork will be barred from the responsibility domain forever.

 ## Immaterial Genius